Dataswitcher never converts VAT (we only copy the values). The main reason for this is threefold:

 - Most transactions are stamped with two decimals, losing information when we need to do conversions

 - Historical claims are handled differently and can cause issues in the long run

 To actually copy the data over, Dataswitcher treats VAT as a regular line item.
-We copy the received VAT or payed VAT over as a line item.
+We copy the received VAT or paid VAT over as a line item.
 This means the balances of the accounts will also be copied over (unless they are cleared).
 In the pre-conversion checklist there is a requirement that you keep the VAT report for the current quarter (or month) until conversion date.
-You need this to complete your very first report in Quickbooks Online.
+You need this to complete your very first report in QuickBooks Online.
 We use the report from the pre-conversion checklist of Sage50 as an example.

 After the quarter or month has finished and our VAT is due

-We start a new VAT submission in Quickbooks Online.
+We start a new VAT submission in QuickBooks Online.
 It should already be prepared for us in the overview (Taxes).

 Click "Submit return" to get started.

 Since some information is in the previous software (and QuickBooks Online cannot recognize this data as VAT data) we need to make some adjustments

 Next to every box click "Adjust".